What is the test for a frivolous appeal?

 What is the standard of review on an appeal on a question of law?
 (Yukon, Canada)

-What is the test for having to pay costs in a personal injury case?
+What is the legal test for striking out a pleading?
 (Yukon, Canada)

 X